CF BioResource project – understanding your cystic fibrosis

 There are over 2,000 different types of fault (or mutation) in the CF gene.
 The current CFTR modulators can correct the most common of these faults, but we know there are around 1 in 10 people with CF in the UK who are unable to benefit from the current medicines.

 Also, we know that CF effects everyone differently.
 Even two children with the same parents may have different symptoms, numbers of infections, complications or longevity despite similar treatment options.
 For example, some of those differences may be caused by natural, small differences in other (non-CF) genes.
 But we don’t know enough about which genes these are or how or when they exert their effects.

 To develop treatments for the rare forms of CF and tailor personalised treatments for each individual living with CF, researchers need to use genetic information to help them approach the right volunteers for future research studies and clinical trials.
 Currently this genetic information is not easily available, adding time and expense to new research, which can slow down or even put doctors, scientists and pharmaceutical companies off from starting CF research studies and clinical trials.

 The aim of a new resource is to help overcome this problem.
-The cystic fibrosis project within the National Institute for Health Research (NIHR) BioResource – Rare Diseases study (‘CF BioResource project’ for short) is to create a ‘library’ of genetic information from thousands of individuals with CF. This would make it much quicker and easier for researchers and doctors to find the volunteers they need for their studies.
-People with CF who share their DNA sample are likely to be invited to volunteer for CF research studies, but they could also be approached about research studies unrelated to CF.
+The cystic fibrosis project within the National Institute for Health Research (NIHR) BioResource – Rare Diseases study (‘CF BioResource project’ for short) is to create a register of people with CF who have agreed to be contacted about research, based on their genetic make up.
+This would make it much quicker and easier for researchers and doctors to find the volunteers they need for their studies.
+People with CF who share their DNA sample are likely to be invited to volunteer for both research studies related to CF and about other disease areas (unrelated to CF).